In This Article

 Treatments for Acne Scars

-- Laser Resurfacing: This is an advanced treatment to reduce* the prominence of acne scars.
+- Laser Resurfacing: This is an advanced acne scars laser treatment to reduce the prominence of scars.
 It zaps away the damaged skin tissue using a precision laser pulse which also stimulates the formation collagen which leads to a tightened skin and less visible acne scars.

 - Microdermabrasion: This technique also gently removes the skin’s top layer which leads to the formation of a new layer of skin that is smooth and soft, so that the appearance of your acne scars is reduced.
 Keep in mind that this treatment only works for shallow scars because it doesn’t target the deep layers of the skin.